dcavusoglu/dcavusoglu/README.md

-- 👋 Hi, I’m @dcavusoglu
+- 👋 Hi, I’m Duygu!
-- 👀 For over 12 years, I've been an English teacher.
-I’m interested in fullstack development.
+- 👀 For over 12 years, I worked as an English teacher.
+I’m interested in fullstack web development.
 - 🌱 I have done Le Wagon Fullstack Web Development Bootcamp!
 I’m currently learning more JavaScript and React&Redux.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 Send me an email to contact!